Minimalism is not new …

 But isn’t wanting less also insatiable? 👀

-Minimalists aim to avoid becoming attached to possessions and material success as the path to happiness.
-Wanting less is just a result of that.
+Minimalists strive to avoid becoming attached to possessions and material success as a source of happiness.

-Social media, YouTube, Netflix, endless browsing, interactions, recommendations… 📱anything.
+Social media, YouTube, Netflix, endless browsing, interactions, recommendations … what have you.

 And everything else that doesn’t help you get better.